HOW TO RACE AROUND THE ISLAND VIRTUALLY

 - There will be an option for you to create the accounts early in advance and share the ID with the participants.

-All Global Erg Challenge racing will take place within a 12-day Race Window, from November 17th at 00:01 Hong Kong Time, until 24:00 Hong Kong time on November 28th.
+All Global Erg Challenge racing will take place within a multiple day Race Window, from October 18th at 00:01 Pacific Standard Time, until 23:55 Pacific Standard Time on November 3rd.
 This will allow teams in global time zones to participate in the race at the time that best suits their schedule and fitness levels.

 SYNCHRONISATION AND STARTING THE APP